FOREWORD: Please be aware that this post is not an official RICS guidance.

 If you intend to sit your APC in the next 12 months, it is a good idea to start familiarising yourself with the APC Submission Documents.

-In any case, you may find it much more user friendly if you use the Word Document template available to download from the RICS website to write your drafts and issue to the counsellor for feedback.
-There is indeed no option for printing your draft off ARC.
-If you have already used ARC, you will know exactly what I mean!
+In any case, you may find it easier to use a Word Document to write your drafts and issue to your counsellor for feedback.
+There is indeed no option for printing your draft off ARC and this can be quite a source of frustration!

 - Candidate Details